isomerpages/nlb-learning/_singapore/Adults/Content on Traditional Games.md

 <p>Known elsewhere as mancala, this is a popular game of logic.
 The version which is commonly played in the Malay Archipelago requires two players to share a wooden board with one row of seven holes along each side, and one bigger hole at either end. </p>
 Source: Bonny Tan.
 (2016). <a href="https://www.nlb.gov.sg/main/article-detail?cmsuuid=7bedd52d-ff96-472d-b423-4dc6790e98c8" target="_blank">Congkak</a> <i> Singapore Infopedia</i>.
 Retrieved 2023, September 14.

+<h5><a target="_blank" href="https://www.nlb.gov.sg/main/article-detail?cmsuuid=a8546d9a-0c28-444a-9e06-961528345936"> Five Stones by Bonny Tan and Damien Wang</a></h5>
+<p> Five stones is a traditional game that was popular with children in the kampong days.
+Few may know about its ancient origins, and its popularity declined with the urbanisation of Singapore.
+However, it has seen a few revivals through the efforts of schools, community organisations and government agencies.</p>

+Source: Tan, Bonny, and Wang, Damien.
+(2019). "<a target="_blank" href="https://www.nlb.gov.sg/main/article-detail?cmsuuid=a8546d9a-0c28-444a-9e06-961528345936">Five Stones</a>." <i>Singapore Infopedia</i>.
+Retrieved 2023, September 14.

 <h4>Books</h4>